 "SetBuffer" just takes the pointer to another buffer, which means that the given buffer pointer must be valid while the document is accessed via TXmlParser.

-Any flavor of multi-byte characters and UTF-16 is not supported.
+Any flavor of 16-Bit encodings like UTF-16 is not supported.
 Sorry.

 The TXmlParser property "Normalize" determines how Whitespace is returned in Text Content: